trailblazer/trailblazer-finder/README.md

 - not_sw: does not start with specified value
 - ew: end with specified value
 - not_ew: does not end with specified value
+- in: included in array/list
+- not_in: not included in array/list
+- between: value within range (inclusive)
+- matches: pattern matching with SQL wildcards (%, _)
+- not_matches: not matching pattern with SQL wildcards

 #### Predicates Example
 ```ruby